wigy/chronicles_of_grunt/README.md

 ## Release History

+* 1.1.1 Scan more files when checking for TODO-notes.
 * 1.1.0 New task `todo` to display TODO-notes from source code.
 * 1.0.0 Documentation and clean up.
 * 0.6.0 Rename tasks to be used without prefix and move all tasks to the same file.